hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/submission.md

     Although you can specify all Slurm options on the command-line, we encourage you, for clarity and reusability, to embed Slurm options in the job script

 !!! types note ""
-    You can find a template for a job script under /storage/software/workshop/slurm_template.sh.
-Copy the template to your home directory and adapt it to your needs: cp /gpfs/software/workshop/job_script_template.sh $HOME
+    You can find a template for a job script under `/storage/software/workshop/slurm_template.sh`.
+Copy the template to your home directory and adapt it to your needs: `cp /gpfs/software/workshop/job_script_template.sh $HOME`

 ###<small>**Options**</small>